AdamPumphrey/497Project/README.md

 Runs out of command line (for now)

+# Rules of Pente:

+    Win conditions:

+        creating a 5-in-a-row with your stones

+        capturing 5 or more pairs of opponent's stones (5 or more captures)

+        game ends immediately when one of the conditions is met

+    Play:

+        black plays first, must play center point for first move

+        alternating turns

+        stones cannot be moved once placed except for capture

+        if captured, the pair of stones must be removed from the board

+        if a player creates a 3-in-a-row, player must announce "three" or "tria"

+        if a player creates a 4-in-a-row, player must announce "four" or "tessera"

+    Capturing:

+        captures only occur when two (and only two) adjacent stones are flanked by two opposing stones

+            eg) X O O X

+        captures can be made in any direction, and singular move can create multiple captures

+        suicide (putting your own stones in a capture position) does not exist

+            eg) X - O X, O places their stone in the middle, their stones cannot captured by the existing X's --> X O O X

+    Tournament Rules:

+        this program uses tournament rules by default

+        only difference is that the first player's second move must be at least 3 spaces away from center

+        the option to change rules is available with the 'changerules' command:

+            changing the rules to 'Casual' allows first player to make their second move without tournament restriction

+            the game will reset every time the ruleset is changed using the 'changerules' command, unless cancelled

+For more information about Pente, please consult https://www.pente.net/instructions.html or https://en.wikipedia.org/wiki/Pente

 # Commands:

     boardsize - resets game and creates new board with specified boardsize